-- Established and maintains a fire safety committee. - Conducted and documented a fire safety evaluation. - Installed sprinklers/fire extinguishers with signage in the appropriate language(s) for the work force in the whole facility, including but not limited to offices, producing areas, accommodation. - Implemented an inspection, testing and maintenance program for fire safety equipment. - Repaired or replaced fire safety equipment in a timely manner. - Correctly installed all fire safety equipment, including sprinklers/fire extinguishers, hose reels, extraction fans, alarms/detectors, etc. - Implemented a hot work program. - Segregated combustible and explosive materials from sources of potential heat, sparks, ignition or chemical reaction. - Ensured that firefighting equipment is unlocked and access is not blocked. - Trained employees, contractors and visitors on fire safety as appropriate to their function in the workplace.
+- 2.7.1.
+Established and maintains a fire safety committee. - 2.7.2.
+Conducted and documented a fire safety evaluation. - 2.7.3.
+Installed sprinklers/fire extinguishers with signage in the appropriate language(s) for the work force in the whole facility, including but not limited to offices, producing areas, accommodation. - 2.7.4.
+Implemented an inspection, testing and maintenance program for fire safety equipment. - 2.7.5.
+Repaired or replaced fire safety equipment in a timely manner. - 2.7.6.
+Correctly installed all fire safety equipment, including sprinklers/fire extinguishers, hose reels, extraction fans, alarms/detectors, etc. - 2.7.7.
+Implemented a hot work program. - 2.7.8.
+Segregated combustible and explosive materials from sources of potential heat, sparks, ignition or chemical reaction. - 2.7.9.
+Ensured that firefighting equipment is unlocked and access is not blocked. - 2.7.10.
+Maintained specifically designated smoking areas at least 50 feet from areas where flammable/combustible materials are emitted, used, loaded/unloaded, transferred or stored. - 2.7.11.
+Trained employees, contractors and visitors on fire safety as appropriate to their function in the workplace.

+2.8.
 Electrical Safety.

 The processor ensures

-- All electrical junctions, boxes and breakers are closed and labeled in the appropriate language(s) for the work force. - Electrical cords are in good condition without temporary repairs. - No exposed/bare wiring or other electrical conductors are allowed or exist. - No informal or unauthorized electrical connections are allowed or exist. - Electricians are properly trained and provided with proper electrical safety and testing gear. - Wiring/equipment in wet areas are suitable for that service. - Electrical safety inspections are conducted and documented on a regular basis.
+- 2.8.1.
+All electrical junctions, boxes and breakers are closed and labeled in the appropriate language(s) for the work force. - 2.8.2.
+Electrical cords are in good condition without temporary repairs. - 2.8.3.
+No exposed/bare wiring or other electrical conductors are allowed or exist. - 2.8.4.
+No informal or unauthorized electrical connections are allowed or exist. - 2.8.5.
+Extension cords are not used for permanent service. - 2.8.6.
+Electricians are properly trained and provided with proper electrical safety and testing gear. - 2.8.7.
+Wiring/equipment in wet areas are suitable for that service. - 2.8.8.
+Electrical safety inspections are conducted and documented on a regular basis.

+2.9.
 Equipment Safety (Lock Out-Tag Out, Machine Guarding, etc.).
-The processor has developed, documented and implemented an energy control (lock-out/tag-out) program.
-The program includes

-- Documented evaluation and consideration of all applicable forms of energy on-site - electrical, pneumatic, hydraulic, kinetic, etc. - Proper lock-out/tag-out tools, equipment, locks and tags in the appropriate language(s) for the work force. - Employee, contractor and visitor training. - Evaluation and documentation of machine guarding needs and types. - Deployment of machine guarding equipment and signage in the appropriate language(s) for the work force. - Ongoing documented inspections and monitoring of lock-out/tag-out activities and machine guarding condition and effectiveness.
+- 2.9.1.
+Developed, documented and implemented an energy control (lock- out/tag-out) program.
+The program includes - Documented evaluation and consideration of all applicable forms of energy on-site - electrical, pneumatic, hydraulic, kinetic, etc. - Proper lock-out/tag-out tools, equipment, locks and tags in the appropriate language(s) for the work force. - Employee, contractor and visitor training. - Evaluation and documentation of machine guarding needs and types. - Deployment of machine guarding equipment and signage in the appropriate language(s) for the work force. - Ongoing documented inspections and monitoring of lock-out/tag-out activities and machine guarding condition and effectiveness.